 PROFESSIONALISM AND PATIENT SAFETY

 Safety for hospitalized patient relies upon a collaborative work climate, teamwork, and effective communication.
 Intimidating and disruptive behaviors have been linked to increases in medical errors, poor patient satisfaction, cost of care and higher rates of attrition for staff.
-Behaviors that threaten the ...
+Behaviors ...